home-assistant/home-assistant.io/source/_components/media_player.ps4.markdown

 ## {% linkable_title Granting Port Access %}

-The PS4 component requires the use of priveleged ports to work correctly.
-Depending on your OS of your Home Assistant instance you may need to manually allow usage of priveleged ports.
+The PS4 component requires the use of privileged ports to work correctly.
+Depending on your OS of your Home Assistant instance you may need to manually allow usage of privileged ports.
 Home Assistant installed on a Debian-type OS for example, such as Hassbian, Rassbian, and Armbian may require configuration.
 There are varying methods to perform this, dependent on your OS running Home Assistant.